w3c/wai-easy-checks/content/captions.md

 People in noisy environments or who have to keep noise levels down can also benefit.

+Captions also benefit people watching videos in their non-native language and for people learning a new language.

 ## Checking Captions

 Check that captions are available for any video.